rohan-v8rma/Java-Juggernaut/README.md

 ## JVM (Java Virtual Machine)

+TODO : Understand java bytecode is evaluated on virtual stack based processor

+JVM is a [specification](#what-is-a-specification) that provides a runtime environment in which Java bytecode can be executed.

 JVM (Java Virtual Machine) is an abstract machine.
 It is called a virtual machine because it doesn't physically exist.

 It loads, verifies and executes Java bytecode.
 It is known as the interpreter or the core of Java programming language because it executes Java programming.